 In recent years, the library and information professions have undergone significant and rapid change.
 This degree gives students an opportunity to revitalize and update their knowledge and skills.

 Start by gathering your materials and information.
-Applications are online.
+You can apply here.

 To apply, you’ll need your official score from the GRE, MAT or TOEFL: